Q&A – FAQ

 Once you get the fellowship confirmation from Campus France, a detailed document will be provided with the insurance details.
 An email alias will be provided for specified/personalized questions.

-for a PhD you will apply for a visa chercheur (visa for scientists and researchers) if your host university provides you a convention d'accueil or for a visa étudiant .
+If you are a Ph.D. student, you will apply for a visa chercheur (visa for scientists and researchers) if your host university provides you a convention d'accueil and otherwise for a visa étudiant .

-Your status will be fellow of the French government (boursier du gouvernement français).
+You will have the status of Fellow of the French government (boursier du gouvernement français).
 This status gives you duties and rights.

 The Consulat Général de France in Tel Aviv and Jerusalem have full authority to deliver visa.
 You must submit a list of documents in original and 1 copy of each per applicant: